 One Accord consists of four Southern Baptist ministers of music led by international silver medalist Chris Hale.
 One Accord began singing barbershop music together in 2010 and placed third in their first contest in the Carolinas District of the Barbershop Harmony Society.
-While Chris has been singing barbershop for 25 years the others have only 4 years of combined barbershop experience -making them some of the newest kids on the block.
-Conversely, these men boast a combined 100years ministerial experience.
+While Chris has been singing barbershop since he was a youth, the others have only a few years of combined barbershop experience - making them some of the newest kids on the block.
+Conversely, these men boast over 100 years combined ministerial experience.
 The quartet originally formed to sing accapella religious songs and now enjoys sharing their music in the barbershop style.

 Butch King (Baritone) is the Minister of Music at Boiling Springs First Baptist Church.
-He is married to Jeanette and has one daughter, Anna.
+He is married to Jeanette and has a daughter, Anna, and a son, Austin.
 Butch likes to play golf and spend time with his family.
 He is currently working on his Masters of Music at Liberty University.
 Butch was the last to join the quartet and thus got stuck with the notes nobody else wanted.